hanyuone/Ways-to-NOT-make-money/README.md

 Also, if you have downloaded this game and find any bugs, please post them to the 'issues' page (the exclamation mark on the right-hand side of the browser).
 Thanks!

+IMPORTANT: Do pull-requests to "future" branch, not master branch, unless completely necessary to merge to master.

 NOTE: This game in the master and python3 branches currently requires the user to download Python to run.
 An executable file is in the ".exe version" branch!

 NOTE: For Python 3.5.1 version, visit python3 branch.
 (Too, see #19)